-''' 2020 // Entire body of work - Eugeniusz Tkaczyszyn-Dycki Book of the year - Kalendarz majów (The Maya Calendar) by Konrad Góra Debut of the year - Chyba na pewno (Probably for Sure) by Jakub Pszoniak 2019 // Entire body of work - Ewa Lipska Book of the year - Cele (Targets) by Adam Kaczanowski Debut of the year - wsie, animalia, miscellanea (villages, animalia, miscellanea) by Maciej Bobula 2018 // Entire body of work - Bohdan Zadura Book of the year - Puste noce (Empty Nights) by Jerzy Jarniewicz Debut of the year - Raport wojenny (War Report) by Agata Jabłońska 2017 // Entire body of work - Andrzej Sosnowski Book of the year - Włos Bregueta (Breguet's Hairspring) by Jacek Podsiadło Debut of the year - Pamięć zewnętrzna (External Memory) by Radosław Jurczak '''
+- 2021 // Entire body of work Ryszard Krynicki - 2020 // Entire body of work Eugeniusz Tkaczyszyn-Dycki Book of the year Kalendarz majów (The Maya Calendar) by Konrad Góra Debut of the year Chyba na pewno (Definitely, I Guess) by Jakub Pszoniak - 2019 // Entire body of work Ewa Lipska Book of the year - Cele (Targets) by Adam Kaczanowski Debut of the year - wsie, animalia, miscellanea (villages, animalia, miscellanea) by Maciej Bobula - 2018 // Entire body of work Bohdan Zadura Book of the year Puste noce (Empty Nights) by Jerzy Jarniewicz Debut of the year Raport wojenny (War Report) by Agata Jabłońska - 2017 // Entire body of work Andrzej Sosnowski Book of the year Włos Bregueta (Breguet's Hairspring) by Jacek Podsiadło Debut of the year Pamięć zewnętrzna (External Memory) by Radosław Jurczak

-The ANGELUS Central European Literary Award / angelus.com.pl
+The ANGELUS Central European Literary Award

+// angelus.com.pl

 This prize, founded by the Wrocław City Council, is given to the author of the best Central European work of fiction to be published in Polish each year.
 It is one of Poland's biggest literary prizes, worth 150,000 zlotys.

-In 2018, the award was awarded to Maciej Płaza for Robinson w Bolechowie (Robinson in Bolechów); n 2019, to Georgi Gospodinov for Fizyka smutku (The Physics of Sorrow); and in 2020, to Goran Vojnović for Moja Jugosławia (My Yugoslavia).
+- 2020 // Goran Vojnović for Moja Jugosławia (My Yugoslavia), translated by Joanna Pomorska - 2019 // Georgi Gospodinov for Fizyka smutku (The Physics of Sorrow), translated by Magdalena Pytlak - 2018 // Maciej Płaza for Robinson w Bolechowie (Robinson in Bolechów)

-The NIKE Literary Award / nike.org.pl
+The NIKE Literary Award

+// nike.org.pl

 A prestigious prize for the best Polish book of the year.
 It involves a three-stage competition, in which at the first stage the jury nominates 20 titles in May, at the second a shortlist of seven finalists is announced in September, and then the winner is chosen from this group.
 The prize is usually awarded in October.
 The author of the winning book is given a NIKE statuette sculpted by Gustaw Zemła and a prize of 100,000 zlotys.
-First awarded 1997, the NIKE prize has mainly been won by novelists.
+First awarded in 1997, the NIKE prize has mainly been won by novelists.

-''' 2020 // Baśń o wężowym sercu (The Tale of the Serpent's Heart) by Radek Rak 2019 // Nie ma (Not There) by Mariusz Szczygieł 2018 // Rzeczy, których nie wyrzuciłem (Things I Didn't Throw Out) by Marcin Wicha 2017 // Żeby nie było śladów (Leave No Trace) by Cezary Łazarewicz 2016 // Nakarmić kamień (To Feed A Stone) by Bronka Nowicka '''
+2020 // Baśń o wężowym sercu (The Tale of the Serpent's Heart) by Radek Rak 2019 // Nie ma (Not There) by Mariusz Szczygieł 2018 // Rzeczy, których nie wyrzuciłem (Things I Didn't Throw Out) by Marcin Wicha 2017 // Żeby nie było śladów (Leave No Trace) by Cezary Łazarewicz 2016 // Nakarmić kamień (To Feed A Stone) by Bronka Nowicka

-Gdynia Literary Prize / nagrodaliterackagdynia.pl
+Gdynia Literary Prize

+// nagrodaliterackagdynia.pl